getsentry/raven-python/docs/integrations/flask.rst

     sentry.captureMessage('hello, world!')

-Getting the last event id
+Getting The Last Event ID
 -------------------------

 If possible, the last Sentry event ID is stored in the request context